 The bill seeks to enhance support for individuals applying for Federal Aviation Administration (FAA) medical certificates by amending existing laws related to employment and medical leave.
-It introduces provisions that allow employees to take leave during the application process, administrative review period, and while additional medical records are being requested and reviewed by the FAA, specifically concerning mental and neurologic standards.
-Additionally, the bill clarifies definitions within Washington state law, particularly regarding what constitutes a "serious health condition," ensuring that employees are protected during the FAA medical certification process.
+It introduces provisions that allow employees to take leave during the application process, administrative review period, and while additional medical records are being reviewed by the FAA, specifically for medical certificates related to mental and neurologic standards.
+Additionally, the bill amends the definition of "serious health condition" to encompass these leave scenarios, ensuring that employees are not penalized in their employment status while navigating medical evaluations.

 Statutes affected: Original Bill: 50A.05.010, 50A.10.010